kimdevv/spring-learning-test/spring-jdbc-1/complete/README.md

 <br>

-# 4. Querying for a List
+# 4. Querying for test List

 ## 4.1 List with RowMapper